mnuirian/cloudforms-workshops/www-default/workshop-lab-2.md

 >  Click 'Cancel' to return to the previous screen.

-### Explore the Virtual Thumbnail for the infrastructure providers
+### Explore the Virtual Thumbnail for Infrastructure Providers

 The web interface uses virtual thumbnails to represent providers.
 Each thumbnail contains four quadrants by default, which display basic information about each provider.